-I brought a selfie stick with me but I haven't had the confidence to try it out yet.
+I brought a selfie stick with me, but I haven't had the confidence to try it out yet.
 Though if I can't use a selfie here where can I?
 When in Japan..... where's the best wisteria tree?

 And who knew that the iPhone automatically creates an album for your selfies?

 More famous last words.
-My Brown Hotel staff informs me, on inquiry, that the highly efficient luggage transport service will take two days to send my luggage ahead to Fukuoka.
+My Brown Hotel staff inform me, on inquiry, that the highly efficient luggage transport service will take two days to send my luggage ahead to Fukuoka.
 Fair enough, I think it’s a long way, it’s on another island.
-Send it to Haneda Airport instead I suggest.
+Send it to Haneda Airport instead, I suggest.
 No, that will also take two days.
 It’s projected to take me just under two hours this morning I hope, so the logic defies me.
-I suspect it may take me longer than two hours and some bad language now I have to propel my large case onto the trains and buses.
+I suspect it may take me longer than two hours and some bad language, now I have to propel my large case onto the trains and buses.

 On arrival in Fukuoka, I'm told that the bucket list wisteria tunnel I’ve come all this way to see is not yet in bloom and it’s raining hard.
 I still have to go to Kokura tomorrow, near the wisteria garden, as my hotel has been booked.
-I’ve not heard anything about my North Korea trip being cancelled even though Trump’s aircraft carrier is now in position.
+I’ve not heard anything about my North Korea trip being cancelled, even though Trump’s aircraft carrier is now in position.
 It’s a little stressful.
 Also disappointingly, it seems that the Japanese do not pronounce Fukuoka anything like the way I have been saying it - with some relish.